 Adam Fuller was named Florida State’s defensive coordinator on Dec.
 12, 2019.

-Fuller spent the 2019 season as FSU head coach Mike Norvell’s defensive coordinator at Memphis, helping lead the Tigers to a program-record 12 wins, including the school’s first outright conference championship since 1969, and a berth in the New Year’s Six Cotton Bowl.
+Fuller spent the 2019 season as Norvell’s defensive coordinator at Memphis, helping lead the Tigers to a program-record 12 wins, including the school’s first outright conference championship since 1969, and a berth in the New Year’s Six Cotton Bowl.
 His defense, which featured five all-conference performers, ranked 20th in FBS with a team passing efficiency defense rating of 115.36 and ranked 25th in the nation with an average of 7.0 tackles for loss per game.
-The Tigers forced 18 turnovers and returned two for touchdowns as Memphis became one of only six teams in the country with multiple defensive touchdowns each season from 2016-19.
+The Tigers forced 18 takeaways and returned two for touchdowns as Memphis became one of only six teams in the country with multiple defensive touchdowns each season from 2016-19.

 In the regular season finale that clinched a third straight berth in the American Athletic Conference Championship Game, Memphis recorded 15 tackles for loss, the fifth-highest single-game total in the nation in 2019 and one shy of the program record.
 One week earlier the Tigers held USF to five first downs and forced five straight three-and-outs to close out a 49-10 victory.

 Fuller arrived in Memphis following six years on the defensive staff at Marshall, including serving as defensive coordinator in 2018.
 That year, the Thundering Herd ranked seventh in FBS with an average of 3.23 sacks per game and eighth in rushing defense, allowing 104.2 yards per game.
 Fuller coordinated one of only three defenses in the country that did not allow a 100-yard rusher that season.
-The defense allowed a third-down conversion percentage of only .317, 13th-lowest in the nation, and also ranked 12th with 12 fumble recoveries, 17th with three defensive touchdowns and 20th with 24 total takeaways.
+The defense allowed a third-down conversion rate of only .317, 13th-lowest in the nation, and also ranked 12th with 12 fumble recoveries, 17th with three defensive touchdowns and 20th with 24 total takeaways.

-From 2013-17, Fuller served as Marshall’s assistant head coach and linebacker coach along with overseeing special teams.
+From 2013-17, Fuller served as Marshall’s assistant head coach and linebackers coach along with overseeing special teams.
 In his first season with the Thundering Herd, the defense allowed 22.9 points per game one season after giving up 43.1 points per game, a turnaround that helped win the division crown and the Military Bowl.

 In 2014, the improvement continued as Marshall finished 13-1 with a victory in the Boca Raton Bowl and was ranked No. 22 in the final AP poll.
 All three of Fuller’s specialists earned first-team all-conference honors, and linebacker Neville Hewitt was the conference’s Defensive Player of the Year.
 Fuller made it two straight Defensive Player of the Year honors courtesy of linebacker Evan McKelvey, and the Thundering Herd finished the 2015 season 10-3 after a victory in the St. Petersburg Bowl.
 In 2017, Marshall ranked 17th in the country with a scoring defense average of 19.9 points per game and ranked 10th in red zone defense, allowing points on only 73.2 percent of opponents’ drives into the red zone.
 The Thundering Herd also had the conference’s top rushing defense, ranking 19th in the nation with an average of 121.2 yards allowed per game.